mepharm/academic-kickstart/content/services/services.md

 ![pharmaceutical manufacturing white tablets](/img/whitepills.jpg)

 **<h2>MANUFACTURING</h2>**
+<h3>A formula for success</h3>

 M.E.
-Pharmaceuticals manufacturing includes various drug dosage forms:
+Pharmaceuticals is a leader in contract manufacturing and pharmaceutical development thanks not only to our experience and commitment to quality but also to our innovative process that keeps everything in motion.
+It’s a process that ensures superior over-the-counter drugs, dietary supplements, and solid-dose Rx pharmaceuticals—no matter the size, scale, or scope of the product.manufacturing includes various drug dosage forms:

-- Immediate and controlled release tablets
+- Immediate and controlled release tablets and capsules
-- Uncoated Tablets
-- Coated Tablets
-  - Film coated tablets
-  - Enteric coated tablets
-  - Sugar coated tablets
+- Coated and uncoated tablets
-- Micro-Tablets
-- Chewable Tablets
-- Effervescent Tablets
-- Immediate and controlled release capsules
+- Chewable and effervescent tablets
 - Granules
-- Powders
+- Pellets

+Our state-of-the-art facility is operated by industry experts and our investment in innovative technologies guarantees quality, consistency, and on-time delivery for every product we manufacture.

+**<h2>INNOVATIONS IN THE LAB</h2>**
+Our analytical chemists develop and validate laboratory methodologies, monitor ongoing stability, and support the formulation and manufacturing process that accelerates commercialization and elevates pharmaceutical development to a new level.

+- Method development and validation
+- Cleaning residuals development and validation
-- Pellets (immediate and controlled release units found in combination products)
+- Dissolution and drug release profiling
-- Controlled Release Dosage Forms

-M.E.
-Pharmaceuticals contract manufacturing team adds a multitude of formulation options, including reliable production of controlled release dosage forms.

-At M.E.
-Pharmaceuticals we work diligently to ensure all operations adhere to current Good Manufacturing Practices (cGMPs).
-Our state-of-the-art facility, operated by industry experts, is overseen by Quality Assurance professionals who guarantee a premium product throughout the entire process.
+- Forced degradation studies
+- Stability monitoring to ICH guidelines

 ![pharmaceutical manufacturing blister packets](/img/blisters.jpg)

 **<h2>PACKAGING</h2>**
 M.E.
 Pharmaceuticals packages various drug dosage forms using several methods including:

-- Blister (tablets / capsules)
+- Blister
-- Bottles (tablets / capsules / granules / creams)
+- Bottle
 - Tamper-evident, induction-sealed Neck and Body Banding
-- Folding Cartons
+- Folding Carton
-- Kit Packaging
-- Canisters
-- Bulk Packaging
-- Pouches
+- Pouch

-M.E.
-Pharmaceuticals experts, protocols and facilities operate at the forefront of pharmaceutical development, uniting all necessary components to manufacture challenging drug formulas.
-The diverse options available to our customers allows them to market a quality, customized product to target their population.
-Continuous investment in state-of-the-art equipment is a priority at M.E.
-Pharmaceuticals that guarantees expedited large volume processing.

 ![pharmaceutical manufacturing white tablets](/img/smile.jpg)

 **<h2>REGULATORY</h2>**
-M.E.
-Pharmaceuticals regulatory professionals have facilitated the establishment of numerous brands within the United States and internationally.

-M.E.
-Pharmaceuticals regulatory professionals are highly knowledgeable and experienced in the areas of pharmaceutical governance & compliance.
-Our customers benefit from extensive support with marketing applications and licensing procedures including but not limited to:
-​
+**<h3>EXPERTS IN MEETING AND EXCEEDING REGULATORY REQUIREMENTS</h3>**

+The regulatory process is complicated.
+Our decades of experience will help you navigate the forever changing regulatory landscape to ensure a successful product launch and total product life cycle.
+Our team of experts are trained and highly knowledgeable about regulatory requirements in worldwide markets.
+They work closely with our customers around the globe to prepare both U.S. FDA and international dossiers.
+Our team monitors global regulations to ensure our strict compliance with:

-- Submission Filings for Abbreviated New Drug Applications (ANDAs)
+- Abbreviated New Drug Applications (ANDAs)
-- Submission Filings for 505(b)(1) and 505(b)(2) New Drug Applications (NDAs)
+- New Drug Applications (NDAs) and and 505(b)(2) submission
-- Submission Filings for Premarket Approvals (PMAs) for novel combination products
+- Premarket Approvals (PMAs) for novel combination products
 - Regulatory Review on OTC & Rx products for FDA manufacturing approval
-- Regulatory Review & Approval on Artwork Designs and Labels
-- Regulatory consulting on using combined Active Ingredients
-- Regulatory Review on product classifications
-​​
-Our regulatory experts also work alongside Quality Assurance professionals to ensure all operations are compliant with current Good Manufacturing Practices (cGMPs) and other applicable internationally recognized standards.

-By utilizing M.E.
-Pharmaceuticals for your regulatory requirements you will:
-​
-- Avoid mislabel claims or deceptive marketing
-- Avoid recalls of your products by the FDA
-- Be fully in compliance according to FDA Standards & Guidelines
-- Get labels approved by licensed lawyers or regulatory consultants
-- Make sure your labels and NDCs will be allowed for registrations within the state and FDA
+- Change control and support of post-approval commitments
+- Post-approval stability testing and monitoring of product quality